sandboxie-plus/sandboxie-docs/docs/Content/ShowForRunIn.md

 # Show For Run in

 ShowForRunIn is a sandbox setting in [Sandboxie Ini](SandboxieIni.md).
-It specifies whether Sandboxie will show this box in "run in box" selection prompt
+It specifies whether Sandboxie will show this box in "run in box" selection prompt.
 ```
    .
    .